tingting-science/fis-dc-ds-060319-gifs/README.md

 ## Instructions

 In a branch, add your gif to the `images/` directory and embed it using Markdown in this document.
 I've provided an example!
+Then issue a pull request for me (Andy) to review.

 ### Andy
 ![Andy as a 10 year old](images/andy.gif)